aleshaleksey/fansys23/10-conditions-types.md

 **Slashing** damage is typically caused by bladed weapons or sharp claws.
 It involves the physical splitting of two parts of a target by application of concentrated force along a plane (a cut).
 Soft targets are particularly susceptible to slashing damage.
 Slashing damage typically causes the "bleeding" or "crippled" condition.

-**Bludgeoning** damage is typically caused by heavy objects with a lot of momentum.
+**Percussive** damage is typically caused by heavy objects with a lot of momentum.
 It involves the rapid transfer of physical force over a large area, causing brittle materials to break, and pressure sensitive materials to rupture.
 Targets of a brittle material are particularly susceptible to this damage type.
 This kind of damage can cause a target to be knocked "prone" or "cripple" it.

 **Shear** damage is caused when a target is torn apart, for example by a bear's claws.
 Targets of low tensile materials, such as humanoids and animals are particularly susceptible to this damage type.
 It typically causes the "crippled" condition.

 **Pressure** damaged is usually caused by shock waves and special techniques designed to transfer force deep into a target.
-Much like bludgeoning damage it ruptures pressure sensitive internal structures and can fracture very brittle materials.
+Much like percussive damage it ruptures pressure sensitive internal structures and can fracture very brittle materials.
 Targets with internal organs are particularly susceptible to this form of damage.
 This dangerous form of damage typically causes the "stunned", "frightened", "prone" or "incapacitated"  condition.

 ___
 #### Biological damage